Banquet: Contemporary examples

 Contemporary banquets serve many new purposes in addition to their traditional purposes.
 These can include anything from during workplace training sessions and formal business dinners to birthday parties and social gatherings.
 It is common for a banquet to be organized at the end of academic conferences.

 Government intervention

-The State Council of the People's Republic of China levied a tax on banquets on September 2nd 1988, at a tax rate calculated per occasion between 15% to 20% of the banquet's value.
+The State Council of the People's Republic of China levied a tax on banquets on September 2, 1988, at a tax rate calculated per occasion between 15% and 20% of the banquet's value.